GTPS-Resource-Center/dex-test-v5/README.md

 ### Faster Loading
 Removed some shit visual stuff and dead/bad codes

-### More Secure
+### Indetectable
-Make the explorer 100% indetectable
+Uses 3 different types of protection, to make it indetectable

 ### View Script
 Right click option, that shows the decompiled selected local script